-At Diablo Podiatry, the team diagnoses Achilles tendon injuries by reviewing your health history and asking about your symptoms, including their severity and when they first started.
+At Diablo Podiatry and Bay Vascular, the team diagnoses Achilles tendon injuries by reviewing your health history and asking about your symptoms, including their severity and when they first started.
 Next, your provider physically examines your heel and ankle, looking for signs of swelling or bruising.

 Then, your provider has you perform a series of easy exercises and stretches to test your range of motion.
 If these steps aren’t enough to determine the underlying issue, your provider might also order imaging tests, like X-rays or an MRI.
 These tests can rule out other, more serious injuries, like a fracture.

-At Diablo Podiatry, the team treats Achilles tendon injuries using conservative, minimally invasive methods of care.
+At Diablo Podiatry and Bay Vascular, the team treats Achilles tendon injuries using conservative, minimally invasive methods of care.